mborgerson/wiki-export/wiki/Dashboard.md

 ### Traveling Menus

-Turn on your Xbox and go to the dashboard, Press {{ input-x}} on the main screen not from any sub-menu, the main menu will start to slowly move.
+Turn on your Xbox and go to the dashboard, press {{ input-x}} on the main screen not from any sub-menu, the main menu will start to slowly move.
 Press {{ input-x}} to return menu to locked position.
 All sub-menus will be moving about as well, you cannot return to locked